codekow/container-xmrig/README.md

 Then the following is for you.

-NOTE: mounting `/lib/modules` read-only inside the container allows the container to be compatible with more systems, but this is usually not required.
+NOTE: mounting `/lib/modules` read-only inside the container allows compatibility with more systems, but is usually not required.

 ```
 sudo podman run \